 - Fresh chopped parsley as garnish

-- Once the contents in the crockpot are done cooking, carefully remove the liquid.
+- Once the contents in the slow cooker are done cooking, carefully remove the liquid.
 You will use this liquid to cook your rice in a separate pot.
 Cook the rice according to package directions using as much jambalaya liquid as possible;( 2 cups rice needs 4 cups liquid).
 Typically I can get 2 cups of liquid from the crock pot so I'll use an additional 2 cups water.

-- While rice is cooking, stir in the thawed shrimp in the crockpot, cover and cook until the shrimp are cooked (about 30 minutes).
+- While rice is cooking, stir in the thawed shrimp in the crockpot, cover and cook on high until the shrimp are cooked (about 30 minutes).
 Once rice is done mix into the crock pot.
 Discard bay leaves, add fresh chopped parsley if desired, and serve.